 The costs of providing the various programs and other activities have been summarized on a functional basis in the Consolidated Statements of Activities and Changes in Net Assets.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Expenses directly attributable to specific functional areas of the organization are reported as expenses of those functional areas while indirect costs that benefit multiple functional areas have been allocated among the various functional areas based on an internal assessment of time spent on each program or support function.
-Included in Program Services are capital campaign expense for periodic costs such as allocated salaries, contracted services, and utilities; during the years ended June 30, 2019 and 2018, such expenses that are included in "Program Services" (in the Consolidated Statements of Functional Expenses) totaled \$515,742 and \$0, respectively.
+Included in Program Services are period costs related to the new building project activities including allocated salaries, contracted services, and utilities; during the years ended June 30, 2020 and 2019, such expenses that are included in "Program Services" (in the Consolidated Statements of Functional Expenses) totaled \$117,688 and \$515,742, respectively.